chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.markdown

 XL Release stores its data in a repository.
 By default, this an embedded database stored in `XL_RELEASE_SERVER_HOME/repository`.

-Completed releases and reporting information is stored in another database.
+Completed releases and reporting information is stored in another database called 'archive'.
 By default, this is also an embedded database stored in `XL_RELEASE_SERVER_HOME/archive`.

 The embedded databases are automatically created when XL Release is started for the first time.